microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/Users.Actions/docs/v1.0-beta/Invoke-MgSnoozeUserEventReminder.md

 ### -NewReminderTime
 dateTimeTimeZone
-To construct, see NOTES section for NEWREMINDERTIME properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for NEWREMINDERTIME properties and create a hash table.

 ```yaml
 Type: Microsoft.Graph.PowerShell.Models.IMicrosoftGraphDateTimeZone